 Sunny Kapoor, Chief Executive Officer of GladAge, is an engineer responsible for launching ZEE TV in the UK in 1994.
 He launched several TV stations in Europe prior that.
-In 1999, he built a care sector company from scratch, witnessing its growth to multi-seven figures.
+In 1999, he built a care sector company from scratch, witnessing its growth into the seven figures.
 In 2014, he sold it to an MNC but was retained as a director for expansion and control of operations.
 He has been involved with numerous care institutes based in the UK, attending forums regularly to decide how the care sector should operate in that nation.
 We chatted with Kapoor about GladAge.
 The Q&A is below:

 Alex Yong: Who is GladAge going to help?
 I assume the eldercare sector of today uses technologies which simply don’t impress you the way blockchain has?